Jon Lee (drummer): Death and aftermath

 Earlier in the year, the band were invited by Melvin Benn, the owner of the festival to headline the first day of the main stage, having the year before played that stage fourth on the second day and attracting a large crowd, being the size normally seen with a headline act.
 The offer was soon refused as they did not want to play such a high-placed slot so soon after Lee's death, so requested to play a much more low-key slot headlining the second stage.

-In 2003, frontman Grant Nicholas dedicated the band's win for "Best British Band" at the Kerrang!
+In 2003, Nicholas dedicated the band's win for "Best British Band" at the Kerrang!
 Awards to Lee, calling it the award he always wanted the band to win.
 In 2006, the band released a singles album, entitled The Singles in which Lee features on many of the album's tracks.
 The album quickly became a platinum seller and the second album Lee appeared on to do so.
 During his lifetime Feeder had one silver album and one gold, meaning his achievement as a multi-platinum selling recording artist occurred posthumously.

 Richardson was made the band's permanent member for their fifth studio album Pushing the Senses in 2005.
-In 2006, an unreleased and incomplete 1998 recording named "Uptight" was released as a B-side on the "Lost and Found" single, with Grant Nicholas recording the track's final vocals eight years after the initial 1998 recording.
+In 2006, an unreleased and incomplete 1998 recording named "Uptight" was released as a B-side on the "Lost and Found" single, with Nicholas recording the track's final vocals eight years after the initial 1998 recording.
 The song features Lee on drums and is to date the last released recording involving him.

 Richardson left Feeder in 2009 to return to a reformed Skunk Anansie, before Karl Brazil took over the drums.
 Nicholas later claimed that the chemistry he feels between himself and Brazil is very much the same way that he felt with Lee.
-Feeder's 2012 album Generation Freakshow features the track "Hey Johnny" which is written in dedication to Lee.
+Feeder's 2012 album Generation Freakshow features the track "Hey Johnny" which was written in dedication to Lee.
 In 2017, Lee would make a posthumous return to the top 10 of the UK Albums Chart, when The Best of Feeder charted at number 10 in October of that year.

 As a past member of Feeder, Lee was posthumously inducted into the Kerrang!
 Hall of Fame on 9 August 2019.